Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 0 (low)

-Net Carbs ⓘ Net Carbs = Total Carbohydrates – Fiber – Sugar Alcohols 7.01 grams
+Net carbs ⓘ Net Carbs = Total Carbohydrates – Fiber – Sugar Alcohols 7 g

-Serving Size ⓘ Serving sizes are taken from FDA's Reference Amounts Customarily Consumed (RACCs) 1 oz (14 halves) (28.35 grams)
+Default serving size ⓘ Serving sizes are mostly taken from FDA's Reference Amounts Customarily Consumed (RACCs) 1 oz (14 halves) (28.35 g)

 Acidity (Based on PRAL) ⓘ PRAL (Potential renal acid load) is calculated using a formula.
 On the PRAL scale the higher the positive value, the more is the acidifying effect on the body.
 The lower the negative value, the higher the alkalinity of the food.
 0 is neutral.
 5.6 (acidic)